The Best Dish Soap Hacks You Need to Know About

 To ward off any unwanted bugs, fill a spray bottle with water and a bit of dish soap.
 Then mist the mixture over your plants.
 The dish soap will keep aphids, mites, and other bugs away, but it’s perfectly safe for your greenery and won’t result in a room full of dead plants.

-8 De-Fog Your Windows
+6 De-Fog Your Mirrors And Windows

 Trying to see through foggy glass is frustrating, particularly when the fog sits somewhere important, like your glasses or your car mirrors.
 If you want to rid yourself of that pesky fog for good, turn to dish soap.

 Take a small dollop of dish soap and dilute it with a bit of water.
-Then rub the mixture onto any glass surface, including eyeglasses, car mirrors, windows, and more.
+Then rub the mixture onto any glass surface, including mirrors, windows, eyeglasses, and more.
 The dish soap will keep the surface from fogging up, ensuring a permanent clear view for you.
 You could even apply the dish soap to your shower door if you want to free it of fog!

-17 Clean Your Hairbrushes
+8 Clean Your Hairbrushes

 Just like oil accumulates in your hair, the same oils find their way to your hairbrushes.
 However, washing your hairbrushes is often not your first priority.
 If you leave them for too long, the oil grows thicker and thicker.
 Every time you brush your tresses, you’re just reinserting all that unwanted oil into your hair.